Cellular Network

 An alternative way to change the size of the cell is to split

+the cell.[5]
 This involves reducing the radius of a cell by half

 and splitting an old cell into four small cells as shown below.